Alpheus-godswill1/blogging_system3/README.md

-# Blogging System : A total Content Management System (C.M.S), also contains an Admin Panel which controls the whole dynamic process of this monolithic project.
+ Blogging System: A total Content Management System (C.M.S), also contains an Admin Panel which controls the whole dynamic process of this monolithic project.

 ### What is a Blogging Systems
-> Are broadcast-style communications systems that enable authors to publish articles, opinions or product reviews (known as posts), which can be delivered through stand-alone websites, email, feed syndications systems and social networks.
+> Are broadcast-style communications systems that enable authors to publish articles, opinions, or product reviews (known as posts), which can be delivered through stand-alone websites, email, feed syndication systems, and social networks.
 According to https://gartner.com

 <p style='justify-content:center'> Or</p>

 > Blogging refers to writing, photography, and other media that's self-published online

 ### What is a Content Management System (C.M.S)
 > A content management system is a software application that allows you to create and deliver digital content.
-A CMS lets you easily edit your digital experiences and then publish that experience out to the web and other digital channels.
+A CMS lets you easily edit your digital experiences and then publish that experience to the web and other digital channels.
 According to https://business.adobe.com

-### Abbreviations which will be used and their meaning :
+### Abbreviations that will be used and their meaning :
 > DB - Database

 <br>